-The Stephen Lewis Foundation partners with organizations led by and for community members in the 15 countries most affected by the AIDS pandemic, in sub-Saharan Africa.
+The Stephen Lewis Foundation partners with organizations led by and for community members in 14 countries most affected by the HIV epidemic in sub-Saharan Africa.
 The expertise needed to turn the tide of HIV and AIDS is found at the community level, and we work with organizations leading exceptionally effective responses.

-“We have partnered with a number of donors, and the Stephen Lewis Foundation is different,” shared Douglas Masinde, a leader at Tamba Pwani, a community-based organization in Kenya.
+“We have partnered with a number of donors, and the Stephen Lewis Foundation is different,” shared Samia Masinde, a leader at Tamba Pwani, a community-led organization in Kenya.
 “You don’t tell us what to do – you give us support, and we walk together as partners, as human beings.”

 SLF partners restore hope, resilience and well-being for individuals, families and communities affected by HIV and AIDS.
 Their people-centred responses are proven in promoting effective HIV treatment and prevention.
 Our partners have deep connections with their communities and rely on networks of dedicated staff and volunteers.
 They know what works.
 They have documented results.
 And they need resources to sustain this progress, support frontline workers, and expand their reach.